gocanto/grid-search/README.md

 Alternatively, you would be able to download the compiled app from [here](https://github.com/gocanto/grid-search/blob/main/dist/public.zip).
 After you have downloaded the `public.zip` file, you will be able to browse the products overview by clicking on the `index.html` file.

-## Getting started

-Browsing the products overview is a breeze.
-You just need to open the app and look around.
-It will let you filter the products by `name` or `title`, go to a given product profile or place an order for it and see a full or short description of them.

 ## Contributing